 William Barclay Parsons CC 1879, SEAS 1882 was a pioneering figure in New York City’s subway system.
-In 1894, Parsons became the first chief engineer of the New York Rapid Transit Commission; as part of his work he designed the original plan for the Interborough Rapid Transit subway –– the city’s first underground transit system.
+In 1894, Parsons became the first chief engineer of the New York Rapid Transit Commission; as part of his work he designed the original plan for the Interborough Rapid Transit subway — the city’s first underground transit system.
 The original IRT line opened in 1904, and 116 Street - Columbia University (now a 1 train stop) was part of the first wave of stations that ran from City Hall to 145th Street at Broadway.
 At Columbia, Parsons was both a co-founder of Spectator and class president.

-Published quarterly by the Columbia College Office of Alumni Affairs and Development for alumni, students, faculty, parents and friends of Columbia College.
+Published three times a year by Columbia College for alumni, students, faculty, parents and friends.

 622 W. 113th St., MC 4530, 4th Fl.